byuccl/ddr_rowhammer/experiments.md

 * Irradiated Nexys4ddr: We have rowhammer data up to the entire bank 0 for the nexys4ddr.
 These are on Tyler's computer.
 * Irradiated Nexys Video: We have rowhammer data up to row 12182 out of 32768 rows.
 These are on Tyler's computer.
 * Irradiated antmicro datacenter: We are currently running the rowhammer on this (Mem 1).
-The generated logs are on Rami's computer.
+The generated logs are on Rami's computer, the test was stopped at row 18143 due to the flooding, and the logs were sent to Taylor.
 We also ran a test on Mem 2 that reached 24486 rows, it is on Rami's computer and also on Tyler's.

 The json script is organized via read_count, pair of rows attacked, and in errors_in_rows we have bank number, row number, column number, and a list of all bits that flipped in the column.
 An example log from the nexys4ddr scripts is a json file with the following: